KOMA (FM): KKNG

 Dawson sold KXLS to Tulsa-based Swanco Broadcasting in January 1972, with the sale being finalized on February 2, 1972.
 That same day, Swanco changed the call letters to KKNG, airing a beautiful music format branded as KING Stereo 92.
 Marc Alan McLean, sales manager at Swanco's KQEO in Albuquerque, became KKNG's new general manager.
 Randy Anson, the program director of Swanco's WBYU in New Orleans, relocated to Oklahoma City to assume those same duties at KKNG.
-During its early years, KKNG aired traditional Christmas music uninterrupted for 36 hours from 12pm Christmas Eve to 12am December 26.
+During its early years, KKNG aired traditional Christmas music uninterrupted for 36 hours from 12 pm Christmas Eve to 12 am December 26.

-The transmitter moved to the Northeast Oklahoma City antenna farm in 1976, teaming up with KAFG to build a new 1,000-foot tower at the intersection of Wilshire Boulevard and Kelley Avenue.
+The transmitter moved to the northeast Oklahoma City antenna farm in 1976, teaming up with KAFG to build a new 1,000-foot tower at the intersection of Wilshire Boulevard and Kelley Avenue.

 In March 1977, Swanco was reorganized into Swanson Broadcasting.
 Swanson sold KKNG and sister stations KRMG in Tulsa and KKYX-KLLS in San Antonio to New City Communications in a $20 million package deal that closed in early 1988.
-New City wouldn't retain KKNG for long however.
+New City dic not retain KKNG for long, however.
 In January 1989, New City sold KKNG to Wilks-Schwartz Broadcasting for $3.5 million.

-It would be under Wilks-Schwartz that KKNG would move away from its longtime easy listening format and evolve into a soft adult contemporary format under the branding "Mix 92.5", which resulted in lower ratings.
+Under Wilks-Schwartz, KKNG moved away from its longtime easy listening format and evolved into a soft adult contemporary format under the branding Mix 92.5, which resulted in lower ratings.

-In October 1991, KKNG evolved from soft AC into a more mainstream AC playlist in order to compete with market leader (and future sister station) KMGL, while retaining the "Mix 92.5" branding.
+In October 1991, KKNG evolved from soft AC into a more mainstream AC playlist to compete with market leader (and future sister station) KMGL, while retaining the Mix 92.5 branding.
 Jonathan Monk and Diana Kelly were brought in to host morning drive, while Brian Schiel joined from Topeka's KLZR for nights.
-The format tweak did not move the needle in the ratings, and lasted until the simulcast with KOMA began just a few months later.
+The format tweak did not move the needle in the ratings and lasted only until the simulcast with KOMA began just a few months later.